 Over the course of my career I have worked in cultures that energized me and cultures that drained my energy.
 Mind you, I hadn’t changed.
 I’ve come to see that it was the differences in attitudes, uses of language and behaviors that affected me.
 Workplace cultures either control people, are indifferent to people (because everyone is so busy they don't take time to connect) or they connect people.
 It’s connection cultures that help people thrive, individually and collectively.

 To establish and sustain a healthy workplace culture, it’s necessary to have a common vocabulary that defines what culture is, a framework to create a health culture and examples of how others have done it.
 Rather than trying to assemble this on your own, I recommend taking time to get your team together to read my latest book, Connection Culture.
-As a companion piece, download free copies of the 28-page 100 Ways to Connect e-book.
+As a companion piece, sign up for our newsletter and download free copies of the 28-page 100 Ways to Connect e-book.
 You and your team can use these practical resources to develop a shared language and approach to team culture and then identify individual and collective actions for implementation.

 The bottom line?
 Connection is protection from burnout.
 I sincerely hope you will mark this day, begin connecting and watch what happens.
 I promise that over time, you will see that connection affects much more than the financial bottom line.
 As you experience greater levels of productivity, prosperity and joy that come from having an abundance of connection in your life, you will discover wealth of even greater value.